Georgia Herpetological Association & Rescue

 Pick up in Jackson

 Laroy: adult, undetermined gender, Ball Python.
 Laroy is full-grown and would be best housed in a 40-gallon or larger habitat.
-Laroy came to us from someone who bought a snake rack off of the internet, and when they went to pick up the item, found two ball pythons living in the racks!
-He has spent his entire life living in a small rack enclosure and we are hoping for him to find someone who can give him the time and attention he deserves.
-He is a very gentle snake and nas never missed a meal with his foster yet.
+Laroy came to us from someone who bought a snake rack off the internet, and when they went to pick up the item, they found two ball pythons living in the racks!
+He has spent his entire life living in a small rack enclosure, and we are hoping for him to find someone who can give him the time and attention he deserves.
+He is a very gentle snake and has never missed a meal with his foster yet.
+We have an additional tank at our Decatur home that can go along with Laroy for an additional donation if it is needed to make a successful application.

 Pick up in Decatur